 But people are thirsty for story, because, as Aristotle noted, human nature is driven to it and they are going to the movies to find something to feed them.
 But most of the time, when we go to the movies hungry, we come away still hungry and also disgusted.
 So why doesn’t the church step in and fill the vacuum?
 Why don’t we teach people how to make story?
 That’s what we should be doing.
 The Church should serve the culture.

-Part 2 of Aleteia’s conversation with Barbara Nicolosi will run tomorrow.
+Part 2 of Aleteia’s conversation with Barbara Nicolosi can be found here.

 If you’re reading this article, it’s thanks to the generosity of people like you, who have made Aleteia possible.

 Here are some numbers: